nuke-web3/pda-proxy/README.md

 1. A Celestia Light Node [installed](https://docs.celestia.org/how-to-guides/celestia-node) & [running](https://docs.celestia.org/tutorials/node-tutorial#auth-token) accessible on `localhost`, or elsewhere.
    Alternatively, use [an RPC provider](https://github.com/celestiaorg/awesome-celestia/?tab=readme-ov-file#node-operator-contributions) you trust.
+   - [Configure and fund a Celestia Wallet](https://docs.celestia.org/tutorials/celestia-node-key#create-a-wallet-with-celestia-node) for the node to sign and send transactions with.
+   - [Generate and set a node JWT with `write` permssions](https://docs.celestia.org/how-to-guides/quick-start#get-your-auth-token) and set in `.env` for the proxy to use.

 ### Configure